Expert Insights

 History requires not only the learning and memorising of a huge amount of content, but you also need to be able to analyse information critically and have a deep understanding of historical events and causes.

 Back to sciences, and Biology is another subject where you will see a big jump from GCSE.
-There is a lot of content to cover and you will need to understand difficult concepts in detail and show your understanding by analysing information and applying your knowledge.
+There is a lot of content to cover, and you will need to understand difficult concepts in detail and show your understanding by analysing information and applying your knowledge.

 You will not only need to learn the theoretical knowledge of computer science, but you will also need to be able to program.
 There is a further non-exam element to the A Level which will assess your ability to solve or investigate a practical problem.